kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 Beyond CSPs, certain on-premises clusters support network topology discovery, though this capability depends on the features of the underlying switch network vendors.

 An open-source project, [Topograph](https://github.com/NVIDIA/topograph), has implemented these approaches and is successfully deployed in production environments.
-However, what remains missing is a common and standardized method to convey switch network topology information to the Kubernetes ecosystem.
+However, what remains missing is a common and standardized method to convey network topology information to the Kubernetes ecosystem.

 This gap creates challenges for developing control plane components and applications that could leverage network-topology-aware features.

 Some CSPs have already taken steps to describe cluster network topology.
 For instance, AWS has begun addressing this by introducing `topology.k8s.aws/network-node-layer-N` node labels, which represent its 3-tier networking structure.
 However, this solution is specific to AWS and does not cater to broader, cross-cloud use cases.

-In this KEP, we propose establishing a standardized representation of switch network topology within Kubernetes clusters.
+In this KEP, we propose establishing a standardized representation of network topology within Kubernetes clusters.

 Such topology information could significantly enhance various Kubernetes components and features, including:
 - Pod affinity settings in deployments and pod specs.